gvamshi-metrological/metrological-sdk-subtitles/docs/plugins/videoplayer.md

 const subtitlesUrl = 'http://abc.def.com/xyz.srt'
 VideoPlayer.openSubtitles(subtitlesUrl, null, {removeSubtitleTextStyles: false})
 ```
-on successful parsing of subtitles $VidePlayerSubtitlesReady is fired on the consumer.
+on successful parsing of subtitles $videoPlayerSubtitlesReady is fired on the consumer.
-if VideoPlayer fails to parse subtitles a $VidePlayerSubtitlesError is fired on the consumer.
+if VideoPlayer fails to parse subtitles a $videoPlayerSubtitlesError is fired on the consumer. error returned as first argument.

 ### currentSubtitleText

 getter that retrieves the current subtitle as a string based on videoPlayer currentTime, which can be rendered in your app using the text component.
 or
-you can use the $VidePlayerSubtitleTextChanged event that fires when there is a subtitle text change, in this event you receive
+you can use the $VidePlayerSubtitleTextChanged event that fires when there is a subtitle text change, in this event you will receive
- object { text }as the first argument. text is a subtitle string
+subtitle string as the first argument.
 videoPlayer current time as the second argument.
  ```js
 class DummyComponent extends Lightning.component {
     static _template() {